 3. Turn off the heat and add coconut, almonds, melon seeds, sugar, and cardamom powder.
 Mix together well.

-4. After cooling, the mixture will be lightly moist.
+4. After cooling, the mixture will be slightly moist.
 Keep aside.

 1. Mix 2 tablespoons of water with 1 tablespoon of flour to make a paste.
 Set aside.